-Let's narrow down the list to some that work great specifically for working on bikes:
+This article assumes you've already selected the required inflator head, and just need a compressor to plug it into.
+Let's narrow down the list to some air compressors that work great specifically for working on bikes:

 Home users should consider a small, compact, and inexpensive air compressor if they plan to work on bicycle tires.
 Many of even the smallest compressors have plenty of volume and pressure to get your tubeless tires seated and to handle your day-to-day inflation needs.

 For home use, a "hot dog" or "pancake" compressor with a 2-8 gallon tank is great.

 This is the model I personally use.
 As of this writing it sells for $129.99.
 The 3 gallon tank is a great size for the home user.
 It's small enough to lift, alone, into the trunk of my car for events, and doesn't take up too much space in the corner of your workshop.
 It's even small enough to sit on top of a workbench.

 Craftsman 6 gallon "pancake" air compressor